knareshkumar/imageClassficationUsingAWS/README.md

 and test-batch-size: "100"

 Remember that your README should:
-- screenshot are available in this project folder for --hyperparameter tuning job
+ -screenshot are available in this project folder for
+    --hyperparameter tuning job
     --training jobs
     --log metrics

  -the best best hyperparameters from all the training jobs are;
  {'test-batch-size': '100',
   'epochs': '9',
   'batch-size': 256,
   'lr': '0.087281525554365'}

 ## Debugging and Profiling

+Summary from logs;

 modelVanishingGradient: NoIssuesFound

 Overfit: NoIssuesFound

 Overtraining: NoIssuesFound

 PoorWeightInitialization: NoIssuesFound

 LossNotDecreasing: NoIssuesFound

 LowGPUUtilization: IssuesFound

 ProfilerReport: IssuesFound

 ### Results